Damantha126/TeraboxDL/README.md

-# TeraboxDL
+# TeraboxDL 🚀

 TeraboxDL is a Python package designed to interact with Terabox, enabling you to retrieve file details such as file names, direct download links, thumbnails, and file sizes.

-## Features
+## Features ✨

-- Fetch file details from Terabox links.
+- 🔍 Fetch file details from Terabox links.
-- Extract direct download links for files.
+- 📥 Extract direct download links for files.
-- Convert file sizes into human-readable formats.
-- Simple and asynchronous API.
+- 🖼️ Retrieve file thumbnails and sizes.
+- 📂 Download files directly to a specified directory.
+- ⚠️ Handle errors gracefully with detailed error messages.
+- 📊 Display a progress bar during file downloads or use a custom callback for real-time progress tracking.
+- 🛠️ Automatically create directories for saving files if they do not exist.
+- 🐍 Support for Python 3.7 or higher.

 ## Installation